dannystaple/wedding_list_demo/quick_plan.md

         * Purchase section
         * Not Purchased section.

+# How It could be improved

+* Selenium for front end testing - using a Docker firefox webdriver image.
+* Mocha for JS testing

-Known Bugs:
+# Known Bugs

 * We could definitely handle the "gift added twice" - pass it to the browser, or filter the list of gifts by that.
 * Definitely needs an "are you sure" button.

-Addable features:
+# Addable features

-* The models allow fitlering by price.
+* The models allow filtering by price.
 Could put a price field and button.
 * Filtering by brands - perhaps lookup by brands/filter in the add list.